juacas/moodle-message_appcrue/README.md

 ## Privacy ##

-This plugin does not storage any user information.
+This plugin does not store any user information.
 It just sends to TwinPush the field used to match the user and the content of the message.

 ## License ##